COULD MY PROBLEMS

 If you have difficulty with activity and exercise (known as “exercise intolerance” in medical terms) then McArdle disease is one of many conditions which might be the cause of it.

 THE ODDS ARE AGAINST IT

 As McArdle’s is an ultra rare condition the odds are stacked against it being the cause of your symptoms.
-We think that about 1 person in 100,000 might have the condition, although to date in Western countries only about 1 person in 250,000 has been diagnosed.
-Some other muscle conditions are much more common, for example Becker and Duchenne muscular dystrophy (approximately 1 in 17,000 and 3,500 respectively) or fibromyalgia (approximately 1 in 50).
+We think that about 1 person in 100,000 might have the condition, but to date even in Western countries fewer than that has actually been diagnosed.
+(One paper calculated that the true incidence may be nearer 1 in 25,000.)
+Some other neuromuscular conditions are much more common, for example Becker and Duchenne muscular dystrophy (approximately 1 in 17,000 and 3,500 respectively) or fibromyalgia (approximately 1 in 50).

 If there is any history of McArdle’s in previous generations of the families of either of your parents then the risk is significantly increased - maybe more like 1 in 1,000.
 If you have a sibling who is already diagnosed with McArdle’s, and you have both parents in common, then the risk is increased to 1 in 4.
 Many people with McArdle’s can look back at their childhood and recognize signs of the condition from ages as young as 3 or 4, and almost all before the age of 10.
 This might include the inability to keep up with siblings and friends in playground games, having aching legs at night, disliking physical education and sports at school, being told off for not completing school runs, occasionally having muscle cramps that lasted hours or days, and being called lazy or unfit.
 If this is typical of your childhood then it would be worth investigating further.